bhatisakshi/recipemanager-GP/README.md

 ## Usage

-Once the server is running, you can interact with the API using a tool like curl, Postman, or your web browser.
+Once the server is running, you can interact with the API using a tool like curl, Postman, or your web browser. <br><br>

 ## API Endpoints